-In Yolo County, existing executive level support could be maintained through the Stepping Up framework or the CCP.
-To carry out the vision of the CCP, a subgroup tasked with overseeing the use of the data would need to be created.
-Below a two-level structure is described:
+In Sacramento County, existing executive-level support could be maintained through the Stepping Up framework with the CJC or the CCP.
+To conduct the vision, a subgroup tasked with overseeing the use of the data would need to be created.
+Below, a two-level structure is described: